revolunet/sublimetext-markdown-preview/README.md

 	- Markdown Preview: Open Markdown Cheat sheet
  - or bind some key in your user key binding, using a line like this one:
    `{ "keys": ["alt+m"], "command": "markdown_preview", "args": {"target": "browser", "parser":"markdown"} },` for a specific parser and target or `{ "keys": ["alt+m"], "command": "markdown_preview_select", "args": {"target": "browser"} },` to bring up the quick panel to select enabled parsers for a given target.

- - once converted a first time, the output HTML will be updated on each file save (with LiveReload plugin)
+### LiveReload

+:warning: If you want to enable LiveReload, you have to set `enable_autoreload: true` in the settings.
+This will convert the markdown on every file save (and send it to github API if you use github parser).

+Also you need the [Sublime Text LiveReload plugin](7)

 ### Enabling Other External Markdown Parsers :